vhqtvn/vh-mail-hook/dev.md

 - Features:
     - Parses and processes incoming emails.
     - Encrypts emails using the mailbox's public key.
-    - Deletes expired emails and mailboxes based on their expiration settings.
+    - Deletes expired emails based on their expiration settings (mailboxes don't expire).

 ### Web Application
 Interface for users and admins to interact with the system.